UKCloud/openshift-v4/upi/vsphere/stage1/README.md

 # Stage 1 container build

-Procedure below builds the containers and also pushes the relevent version (\<tagversion\>) to a registry
+Procedure below builds the containers and also pushes the new version (\<tagversion\>) to a registry

 ```
 $ podman login --tls-verify=false exampleregistry.domain.local:5002/docker-openshift